MihaMarkic/AutoMasshTik/README.md

 ## Installation

+### Windows 10 x64

-Installation is simple - after downloading and running setup.exe software will be installed (in fact it is quite portable - it runs independently of .NET framework installed on the machine).
+Installation is simple - after downloading and running [setup.exe](https://automasshtik.rthand.com/Setup.exe) software will be installed (in fact it is quite portable - it runs independently of .NET framework installed on the machine).
 Shortcut will be placed in Start menu and Desktop.
 Software automatically checks for updates at start.

+### MacOS

+Currently distribution is not supported.

+Download executables from [releases](https://github.com/MihaMarkic/AutoMasshTik/releases) on Github, place them in a directory and run AutoMasshTik.

+## Linux

+Eventually.
+Needs some testing.

-Tech
+## Tech

 Based on these technologies